Skip to Content

 What is Gochujang Aioli Made of?

-• Egg Yolks: Combine raw egg yolks with garlic cloves and oil to create a creamy aioli base.
+• Egg Yolks: Combine raw egg yolks with garlic and oil to create a creamy aioli base.

 • Aromatics: Include two garlic cloves and fresh ginger.

-• Spices: Taste the gochujang aioli and season it with salt and more gochugaru, depending on your spice tolerance.
+• Spices: Taste the gochujang aioli and season it with kosher salt and more gochugaru, depending on your spice tolerance.
 Gochugaru comes in various levels of spiciness, so be sure to choose a heat level that suits your taste buds.

 Additions and Substitutions